A Structural Theory of Position Bias in Transformers: Additional rollout and influence analysis

+\Cref{fig:iti_all_models_2048} extends the qualitative comparison to a longer context length of $n=2048$, showing the empirically measured input token influence $\hat{p}^{(T)}$ for all five ALiBi-based models considered in this work, across the FineWeb-Edu, DCLM-Baseline, and Wikipedia datasets.
+The characteristic U-shaped profile persists at this longer sequence length and across all three datasets, indicating that the architectural positional prior is not an artifact of short contexts or of a particular data distribution.

-\subsection{Quantitative Agreement Between Theory and Measurement}
+\subsection{Quantitative agreement between theory and measurement}

-To quantify the agreement between the predicted influence distributions $p^{(T)}$ and the empirically measured input token influence $\hat{p}^{(T)}$, we report Spearman rank correlation and normalized $1$-Wasserstein distance on token positions, using the ground metric $d(i,j)=|i-j|/(n-1)$ (\cref{tab:spearman_per_dataset,tab:wasserstein_per_dataset}).
-Across datasets, Spearman correlations are consistently high, indicating that the rollout theory accurately captures the ordering of influential positions.
+To quantify the agreement between the predicted influence distributions $p^{(T)}$ and the empirically measured input token influence $\hat{p}^{(T)}$, we report normalized $1$-Wasserstein distance on token positions, using the ground metric $d(i,j)=|i-j|/(n-1)$ (\cref{tab:wasserstein_per_dataset}).
+Across datasets, the Wasserstein distances are consistently small, demonstrating that the predicted influence distributions from the rollout theory closely match the empirical distributions in shape.
 This agreement is particularly pronounced for larger models, such as \texttt{mpt-30b} and \texttt{bloom-176b}, suggesting that the simplifying assumptions underlying the theory become increasingly accurate with depth.
-At the same time, the Wasserstein distances are uniformly small, demonstrating that the predicted influence distributions are not only rank-consistent but also closely match the empirical distributions in shape.

-Taken together, the qualitative and quantitative results show that Transformer architectures induce a strong U-shaped positional prior even in the absence of content, and that incorporating a coarse content abstraction yields predicted influence distributions that closely align with empirical measurements.
+Taken together, the qualitative and quantitative results show that Transformer architectures induce a strong U-shaped positional prior even in the absence of content.
+At $n=256$, incorporating the constant-plus-diagonal content abstraction can further refine the geometric fit, particularly in larger models.
+At $n=2048$ (\cref{tab:wasserstein_per_dataset_2048}), the residual-aware rollout without content already provides the closest match across most model-dataset combinations.
 These findings support the view that the residual-aware rollout theory provides a quantitatively faithful approximation of influence propagation in pretrained Transformer models.

 \FloatBarrier